alexandyrzph/alexandyrzph/README.md

 - 👋 Hi, I’m Alexander
-- 👀 I’m interested in Front-end Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me alexandyrfreelance@gmail.com

 <!---